traefik-workshops/traefik-nginx-provider-migration/README.md

 ./traefik_nginx_migration.sh
 ```

-This script will walk you through the complete process of setting up the cluster, deploying NGINX, migrating to Traefik, and testing each step.
+This script will walk you through the complete process of generating certificates, setting up the cluster, deploying NGINX, migrating to Traefik, and testing each step.

 Alternatively, you can also perform the migration step by step using the following commands in the CLI: